 Another Finnish way to slow the cars down in the recent years has been the use of orange concrete blocks placed on the edges of the road.
 This also helps keeping the road in better condition by keeping the rally car wheels on the strongest part of the road.

 Traditionally the 1000 Lakes Rally was a “sprint event” with only 500 stage kilometres, sometimes driven over the course of mere forty hours.
 Today’s Rally Finland resembles that by having short stages but in a high number of them.
-Last year Finland and Wales shared the season record of 23 special stages, but this year it seems that Wales will have one less.
+Nowadays only Rally Australia has more stages but that is due to a high number of super specials.

 Rally Finland is also one of the few WRC rallies where the stages are run in all directions around the service park.
 This year they are also situated rather close, going only a few times further than 40 km away from the service park.